neutrinolabs/xrdp/docs/nla.md

 ### xrdp.ini

-Configure the global security layer and TLS files:
+To require NLA, configure the global security layer and TLS files:

 ```ini
 [Globals]